openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 - `KAFKA_CLUSTER_PASSWORD`

 Values for these variables will be provided to you on the morning of the course.

+To set an environment variable on Windows, use the following command:

+    [Environment]::SetEnvironmentVariable("VAR_NAME","VAR_VAL", [EnvironmentVariableTarget]::User)

+Replacing `VAR_NAME` and `VAR_VAL` with each variable name and value, respectively (leave the quotes in).

+To set an environment variable on Mac or Linux, add lines like:

+    export VAR_NAME=VAR_VAL

+To your shell .profile or .rc file.
+You will need to restart your shell by opening a new window for the changes to take effect.

 ## SensorPush devices